Leefarmer83/GLFC/README.md

 **User Stories:**

 * As management of the club, we need a platform to update players and managers on things happening at the club.<br>
+* As the secretary of the cub, I need a website were i can share our spondors logo, linking out to their website.<br>
 * As the secretary of the club, we need a platform for our fans to check how the team is performing from week to week.<br>
 * As the secretary of the club, I need a platform for the other team secretary to contact me.<br>
 * As the treasurer of the club, I need a website that will help us raise funds for the club.<br>
 * I am on the social team and would like a platform to showcase all the events we have done.<br>
 * As the manager of the club, I really need a website that will hold all our fixture information so players can visit and find directions on where to meet.<br>
 * As the manager of the club, I want a website to hold stats on how players have done in games, this will help establish awards at the end of the season.<br>
-* As the manager of the club, I want a website to hold match reports FOR OUR competition.<br>
+* As the manager of the club, I want a website to hold match reports.<br>
 * As the manager of the club, I want a website that can give directions to our opponents as our ground is not easy to find.<br>
 * As a fan of the club, I'd like to see a web page that hosts all fixtures, results and league standings.<br>
 * As a fan of the club I would like somewhere to find the address of away games.<br>